Activities of the Usability and User Experience Community

-Who can participate in the Usability mailing list?
+Who can participate in the Usability email list?

-The Usability SIG mailing list is for the use of STC members
+The Usability SIG email list is for the use of STC members

-and non-members who are interested in usability topics.
+and others who are interested in usability topics.

 Who do I contact to discuss problems or questions

-Contact David Dick for questions or comments about the Usability mailing list.
+Contact the SIG manager David Dick for questions or comments about the Usability email list.

-What topics are appropriate for the Usability Mailing
+What topics are appropriate for the Usability email

 Any topic related to usability, user interface design,

-usability testing and evaluation, or human factors issues is fair game
+usability testing and evaluation, or human factors issues is in-scope

-for the Usability mailing list.
-Some example topics are:
+for the Usability email list.
+Visual and information design are also appropriate topics.
+Some example topics are